deanwampler/ai-toolkits-experiments/llama-stack/README.md

 │   completed_at=datetime.datetime(2025, 4, 21, 15, 18, 57, 718375, tzinfo=TzInfo(UTC)),
 │   output_attachments=[]
 )
->
+> q
 Finished!
 ```

 Try `uv run --with llama-stack python agent-example.py --help` to see how to run a "streaming" version and toggle on verbose output.

+> **NOTE:** Does it matter whether you use streaming or not?
+The streaming option generates a lot more output, but at this point, I don't know if the choice affects overhead or how well the application works.

 One of the problems I encountered using the non-streaming output option is fragility in the logging API, which should be smarter, IMHO, about handling different types of input to log.
-A call to to `AgentEventLogger().log(response)` _only_ works when the `--streaming` option is used.
+As currently written, calls to `AgentEventLogger().log(response)` _only_ work when the `--streaming` option is used.
 Otherwise, it crashes.
-Apparently `response` is a tuple in the non-streaming case, but it's not clear what to extract from the tuple that is loggable and anyway, shouldn't a logger be more resilient??
+Apparently `response` is a tuple in the non-streaming case, but it's not clear what to extract from the tuple that would be loggable and anyway, shouldn't a logger be able to handle tuples for output??

 ## Safety Guardrails